asteroid-den/mysqlite/README.md

 [![image](https://user-images.githubusercontent.com/49994705/104775870-c0aea200-5781-11eb-8051-3c0129e34a93.png)](#)

-Minimalistic MySQL and SQLite 3 ORM
+Minimalistic MySQL and SQLite 3 wrapper

 _I'll be glad to see you in our_ [Telegram chat](https://t.me/MySQLite) ^_^